madewhere/madewhere.co/content/contribute.md

 Second, contributions to this site happen on [GitHub]; if you don't have an account there, you'll want to create one.
-Github is a website where people collaborate on code, but if you're not a programmer don't worry!
+Github is a website where people collaborate on code; but if you're not a programmer, don't worry!
 You can add to the site in a number of ways, and it doesn't have to involve writing code if that's not your thing.